WDI-SEA/react-development-course-materials/Additional Resources/Review Guides/apis-heroku-programming-types-review-guide.md

   * For example, you can call the ISS API to get a list of all astronauts currently aboard the ISS by sending a request to `http://api.open-notify.org/astros.json`.
   - Not all APIs are open; some require an API key (which isn't always free!).
 The API call will not work without it.
     - For example, this API call will not work: `http://api.openweathermap.org/data/2.5/weather?zip=60614,us`.
-    - However, if we add a key at the end, this API call will work: `http://api.openweathermap.org/data/2.5/weather?zip=60614,us&appid=052f26926ae9784c2d677ca7bc5dec98`.
+    - However, if we add a key at the end, this call will: `http://api.openweathermap.org/data/2.5/weather?zip=60614,us&appid=052f26926ae9784c2d677ca7bc5dec98`.

 * **Declarative programming**
   - As compared to imperative programming.
   - When writing a program, you focus on just one thing: the result.
-  - Any asynchronous JavaScript techniques rely on declarative programming techniques for ease of readability.
+  - Any asynchronous JavaScript techniques rely on declarative programming for ease of readability.
   - React is a JavaScript framework that uses a declarative approach.
   - Refer to the **Key Code Snippets** section for an example.